Robotic Sorting Systems: Robot Management and Layout Design Optimization: Numerical Examples for Layout Design

-In a similar manner as our previous experiments, we now explore the influence of different labor costs on the total costs in two scenarios with $N_{o}=100$ and $N_{o}=400$.
-The monthly labor cost of each worker varies from $5,000\ CHY$ to $12,000\ CHY$.
-The proportions of labor costs and robot rental costs are both visualized in Figure \ref{fig:employmentcost1} and Figure \ref{fig:employmentcost2}.
-Our observations are concluded as follows:
+Similarly to our previous experiments, we now explore the influence of different labor costs on the total cost in two scenarios with $N_{o}=100$ and $N_{o}=400$.
+The monthly labor cost per worker varies from 5{,}000~CNY to 12{,}000~CNY.
+The proportions of labor cost and robot rental cost are both visualized in Figures~\ref{fig:employmentcost1} and \ref{fig:employmentcost2}.
+Our observations are summarized as follows:

-\begin{itemize} \item As $T^H$ increases, the proportion of labor costs gradually rises and eventually stabilizes.
-In every scenario, the proportion of labor costs in the optimal solution for $T^H=30,000$ exceeds 50\%. \item The rental cost of robots gradually increases with the level of throughput in each scenario.
+\begin{itemize} \item As $T^H$ increases, the proportion of labor cost gradually increases and eventually stabilizes.
+In every scenario, the proportion of labor costs in the optimal solution for $T^H=30{,}000$ exceeds 50\%. \item The rental cost of robots gradually increases with the level of throughput in each scenario.
 This is because, to maintain traffic efficiency, the number of robots needs to increase with the expansion of the network.
-Meanwhile, as discussed in the performance analysis in section 5, the rate of traffic capacity loss also increases, resulting in a considerable robot rental cost. \item Comparing the two scenarios, it is evident that in larger-scale sorting sites (scenario 2), the initial increase in the proportion of robot rental cost is faster, making it challenging for RSS systems to balance the advantages of high scalability and low cost. \end{itemize}
+Meanwhile, as discussed in the performance analysis in Section~\ref{sec:analysis}, the rate of traffic capacity loss also increases, resulting in a considerable robot rental cost. \item Comparing the two scenarios, it is evident that in larger-scale sorting sites (scenario~2), the initial increase in the proportion of robot rental cost is faster, making it challenging for RSS systems to balance the advantages of high scalability and low cost. \end{itemize}

-From the result of study in labor cost, we summarize the following managerial insight: \begin{insight} At lower levels of throughput, facility costs are the primary expense of RSS, whereas at higher levels of throughput, labor costs becomes the primary expense. \end{insight}
+From the labor cost analysis, we summarize the following managerial insight: \begin{insight} At lower levels of throughput, facility cost is the primary expense of RSS, whereas at higher levels of throughput, labor cost becomes the primary expense. \end{insight}